StarRocks/starrocks/docs/en/administration/management/monitoring/alert.md

 Alarm description:

-Please adjust the number of surviving Fe nodes according to the actual number of Fe nodes.
+Please adjust the number of surviving FE nodes according to the actual number of FE nodes.

 Processing method: